-Sizes of green sea turtles captured by the DSLL fishery ranged from 35 to 73 cm SCL (Figure 51).
-The minimum size of nesting green sea turtles in Hawaii is 75 cm SCL (Balazs et al. 2015), therefore green sea turtles interacting with the fishery are primarily juveniles, although the largest captured green sea turtles (73 cm SCL) may be a subadult or adult; the next largest turtle was 68 cm SCL and likely a large juvenile.
+Hawaii is 75 cm SCL (Balazs et al. 2015), therefore green sea turtles interacting with the fishery are primarily juveniles, although the largest captured green sea turtles (73 cm SCL) may be a subadult or adult; the next largest turtle was 68 cm SCL and likely a large juvenile.

-Figure 51.
-Lengths of observed green sea turtles interacting with the DSLL fishery from 2004 to 2021 (n= 23).
+Figure 50.
+Lengths of observed green sea turtles interacting with the DSLL fishery from 2004 to 2022 (n=24).

 There was no spatial pattern to green turtle captures: green turtles were captured across the entire Action Area.
-Additionally, the data points were too sparse to allow sufficient density to create a heatmap including the addition of the 3 interactions in 2021.
-Preliminary, no interactions have occurred with the species in 2022 although data is not finalized and may be subject to change.
-Temporally, about 57% of all green sea turtles were captured in March, April, and May, with 29% captured in April alone (Figure 52).
+Additionally, the data points were too sparse to allow sufficient density to create a heatmap including the addition of the 4 interactions in 2021 and 2022.
+Temporally, about 48% of all green sea turtles were captured in March, April, and May, with 24% captured in April alone (Figure 51).
 A secondary peak occurred in November and December.

-Figure 52.
-Numbers of observed green sea turtles captured per month in the DSLL fishery from 2004 to 2021 (n= 24).
+Figure 51.
+Numbers of observed green sea turtles captured per month in the DSLL fishery from 2004 to 2022 (n= 25).

 Annual observed green sea turtle interactions were the highest in 2014, 2017, 2018, and 2021 with 3 observed in each of those years.
-Estimated interactions peaked in those same years with 16, 18, 17 and 17 estimated (McCracken 2019a) captures respectively (Figure 53).
+Estimated interactions peaked in those same years with 16, 18, 17 and 17 estimated (McCracken 2019a) captures respectively (Figure 52).

-Figure 53.
-Green sea turtle interactions per year in the DSLL fishery between 2004 and 2021 for estimated interactions (blue bars) and 2004 and 2021 for estimated interactions (orange bars; McCracken 2019a; McCracken and Cooper 2020a, 2020b, 2021a, 2022a).
+Figure 52.
+Green sea turtle interactions per year in the DSLL fishery between 2004 and 2022 for observed interactions (blue bars) estimated interactions (orange bars; McCracken 2019a; McCracken and Cooper 2020a, 2020b, 2021a, 2022a).
+Estimated interactions for 2022 were calculated using the expansion factor based on the observed captures and the observer coverage.